jfriesne/audiomove/README.txt

 History
 -------

+v1.22 3/9/2021   - Migrated the codebase to Github ( https://github.com/jfriesne/audiomove )
+                   for easier development
-v????
-2/7/2021 - Updated muscle submodule to the latest
+                 - Updated muscle submodule to v8.0
                  - Updated error-handling the modern-muscle style
-               - Updated audio-handling submodules to the latest
+                 - Updated audio-handling submodules to the latest versions

-v1.22 9/10/2019  - Migrated the codebase to Github ( https://github.com/jfriesne/audiomove )
-                   for easier development.
-                 - Updated the muscle submodule to the latest.
-                 - Updated the code to compile under either Qt 4.x or Qt 5.x.
+                 - Updated the code to compile under either Qt 4.x or Qt 5.x
                  - Added .W64, .CAF, .RF64, and .OPUS as output-format options
                  - Added 8kHz, 12kHz, 16kHz, and 24kHz as output-rate options
                  - "Rate" combo box now turns red if set to a known-not-to-work setting